2014 NFL draft: U.S. television coverage

 The draft was broadcast live by the NFL Network and ESPN.
-This marks the 35th year of draft coverage on ESPN while the NFL Network had covered the draft since its inception ten years ago.
+This marks the 35th year of draft coverage on ESPN, while the NFL Network had covered the draft since its inception in 2004.

 The two networks' combined first-round coverage drew a record 32 million viewers according to Nielsen ratings which was a 28 percent increase over the previous year.
-In total 45.7 million viewers watched some part of the three-day event, topping the previous record of 45.4 millions set in 2010.
+In total, 45.7 million viewers watched some part of the three-day event, topping the previous record of 45.4 million set in 2010.